jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 note
 *********************************************************************************

-* The code I type is highlighted and comes after something like ``I type this in a terminal``
+* The code I type is highlighted and comes after something like ``I type this in the terminal``
 * The output (result) of the code I type after I press :kbd:`enter/return` on the keyboard comes after ``the terminal shows ...``
 * if you get a different result from what I promise then one of two things happened